rfervari/rfervari.github.io/_pages/about.md

 I am Adjoint Researcher (permanent) at [CONICET](https://www.conicet.gov.ar) and a Professor (tenured) at [FAMAF](https://www.famaf.unc.edu.ar), University of Córdoba (Argentina).

+During 2022, I will be also a Visiting Assistant Professor at [Guangdong Technion Israel Insitute of Technology GTIIT](https://www.gtiit.edu.cn/en/) (China), teaching remotely on Spring.

 I finished my Phd thesis in 2014 under supervision of [Carlos Areces](https://cs.famaf.unc.edu.ar/~careces) at FAMAF, University of Córdoba, Argentina.
 The title of my thesis is **Relation-Changing Modal Logics**.

 Before that, I received my Master and Bachelor degrees at the [CS Department](https://dc.exa.unrc.edu.ar/), University of Río Cuarto, Argentina.